suryansh54/random-javascript-interview-questions/README.md

 		console.log(i);
 	}, 10)
 }
+// 10 times 10
+/*
+The short answer is that the for loop executes first, then it looks for the i value, which is 5, and then outputs four times, one for each loop iteration.
+*/
 for (let i=0; i < 10; i++) {
 	setTimeout(function(){
 		console.log(i);
 	}, 10)
 }
+// 0 to 9
 ```

 ##### Question: 5